Joseph H. Connell: Research

-Connell's paper on "Diversity in tropical rain forests and coral reefs" made it clear that disturbance has crucial impacts on ecological communities.
+Connell's paper on "Diversity in tropical rain forest and coral reefs" made it clear that disturbance has crucial impacts on ecological communities.
 This article discuss the organisation and assemblages of coral reefs and tropical rain forest.
 He explored that trees in the tropical rain forest and coral reefs are in non-equilibrium state, and if they are not disturbed, then they will progress towards low-diversity equilibrium community.

 Besides this foundational paper, he wrote numerous other papers that explore ecological community structure, patterns of succession and species biodiversity.
 As a teacher he encouraged his students to go beyond and look beneath the surface and evaluate the ecological matter.
 As a mentor, he was very eager to discuss ecological concepts with his undergraduate students, and help them in their work.
 He received awards such as George Mercer Award in 1963. and Eminent Ecologist Award form Ecological Society of America.